Preocts/eggsplain/README.md

 See something, say something.
 If you spot a mistake, want to add clarification, or add details please feel free to open an issue or pull-request.

+---

+## Table of Contents

+1. [Open *that* File](openthatfile.md) - A brief example of how the working directory for Python can impact opening a file.